 My clearest memory in the South Tamworth Public School schoolyard would be at the beginning of our friendship.
 We had decided to play hopscotch and shared the responsibility of drawing up the hopscotch grid in the dirt.
 When we were finished it was easy to tell who did which bit.
 The wonky squares were my best effort while Daphnes’ were ruler straight lines with perfect angles to make a correct shaped box.
 She told me she was a year older than me and that my hand-eye coordination and something called fine motor skills would improve with age.
 She knew this because her sister had told her so and then we laughed when we had to land sideways in my rectangle, borderline triangle, drawings that made the game more of a challenge.

 Although she preferred everything to be as it should be she was never afraid of a challenge, which in hindsight could be why she put up with me for so long.

 She put up with a lot too.
 We survived primary and high school and TAFE together and made many other friends along the way.
 Some of the important ones are here today.

-When it came to the other people we knew however we had a system.
+When it came to the other people we knew, however, we had a system.
 I remembered faces and Daphne remembered names.
 It was just how it worked.

-In our late teenage years we decided to take a holiday.
-We both wanted to see the country we lived in before travelling overseas so we could tell people what Australia was like outside Tamworth.
+In our late teenage years, we decided to take a holiday.
+We both wanted to see the country we lived in before traveling overseas so we could tell people what Australia was like outside Tamworth.
 I had my driver’s license and a car so we headed to the Warrumbungles.
 We camped in a beautiful spot of the national park and enjoyed the peace and quiet that only those places can provide.

 We visited the observatory, mini world and decided, while we were close, we would do a day trip to the Dubbo Zoo.
 It was a good plan as we both wanted to see the zoo and all was going well until we were heading back to Coonabarabran and the car engine went bang.